a2stuff/a2d/res/notes/testplan.md

 * Open a folder with no items.
 Verify window header says "0 Items"
 * Open a folder with only one item.
 Verify window header says "1 Item"
 * Open a folder with two or more items.
 Verify window header says "2 Items"
+* Open a folder with no items.
+File > New Folder.
+Enter a name a click OK.
+Verify that the window header says "1 Item"
+* Open a folder with only one item.
+File > New Folder.
+Enter a name a click OK.
+Verify that the window header says "2 Items"

 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Open a different volume's window.
 Close it.
 Open it again.
 Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.